-On Sunday, May 11, 2003, the police had photographed Juan Pablo Montoya while speeding with a Bmw X5 at 204 km/h on the highway.
-On Tuesday, June 24, 2003, the Draguignan court sentenced him to four months of suspension of his licence on French territory and to a 1200 Euro fine.
-The Colombian pilot is not present in the courtroom but gives his lawyer a letter, addressed to the French State, in which he apologizes for the excessive speed held on the highway.
+On Sunday, May 11, 2003, the police photographed Juan Pablo Montoya while speeding with a Bmw X5 at 204 km/h on the highway.
+On Tuesday, June 24, 2003, the Draguignan court sentences him to four months of licence suspension on French territory and to a 1200-euro fine.
+The Colombian driver is not present in the courtroom but gives his lawyer a letter, addressed to the French State, in which he apologizes for the excessive speed held on the highway.
 Meanwhile in Kerpen, birthplace of Michael Schumacher, preparations are underway for the mega party that the World Champion organizes in honor of Ferrari.
 Like every Wednesday before the European Grand Prix at the Nurburgring, Michael Schumacher prepares a very special Ferrari Day: great event on track with karts made available by his father, owner of a very successful kart track where all the men of the Maranello team will participate:

 "It’s nice to see engineers, mechanics, assistants and cooks doing something different and having fun at the same time".

-And after the rehearsals all at the table, for a huge buffet with Italian specialties prepared for 150 people.
-Rubens Barrichello will not be present at the event.
+And after that, everyone gathers around the table for a huge buffet with Italian specialties prepared for 150 people.
+Rubens Barrichello will not be at the event.
 And this is not the first time:

-"I am very sorry not to be there, but I have already made a series of commitments that I can not give up.
+"I am very sorry not to be there, but I have a series of commitments that I can not give up.
 I’ll see if I’m free for next year".

 The Brazilian driver remembers last season’s victory: